Every CVE sounds urgent. Your team can't chase all of them. That's where the real problem starts.

 This turns vulnerability data into operational work instead of another alert stream.

-5) Make it practical for MSPs
+5) Make it practical for MSPs and internal IT

-For an MSP, this scales quickly: one client may have 20 endpoints, another 80, another 300.
 If you review CVEs machine by machine, you never finish.

 You need a tenant-level view: